jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ### Imputing missing values

-First I calculate and report the total number of missing values in the dataset:
+First I **calculate the total number of missing values in the dataset**:

 ```r